 Lisa Dale Miller gave the second talk in a speaker series titled "Everyday Dhamma."
 She explored how difficult relationships can be rich grounds for practice, because they require us to use skills of wisdom and compassion.

-This is the second talk in a speaker series titled “Eight-Fold Path of Awakening.”
+Lisa Dale Miller gave this is the second talk in the speaker series titled “Eight-Fold Path of Awakening.”
 The first path factor of the Buddha’s Eightfold Noble Path is right view, also known as wise understanding.
 Though right view is the first of the Eightfold path factors, it represents the fruition of the succeeding seven path factors.
-Right view and right intention (the second path factor) together encompass supreme training in wisdom; a training designed to awaken the faculty of penetrative understanding—that which knows things as they truly are.
-The Buddha defined right view as understanding dukkha—the inherent unsatisfactoriness of all experience—its origin, cessation and the path leading to its cessation.
+Right view and right intention (the second path factor) together produce a supreme training in wisdom designed to awaken the faculty of penetrative understanding.
+The Buddha defined right view as understanding dukkha, the inherent unsatisfactoriness of all experience, its origin, cessation, and the path leading to its cessation.
 He also defined right view as wisely comprehending Dependent Origination—the Buddha's topology of mind and the cognitive-affective perceptual mechanisms that cause us to misapprehend self and world as separate, autonomous and permanent.
 The Buddha taught that wrong view is the greatest source of unwholesome mind states and by extension, unwholesome decisions and behaviors.
-The fruition of right view is a heart-mind liberated from avidyā, the delusion of suffering
+The fruition of right view is a heart-mind liberated from avidyā, the delusion of suffering.

 Psychotherapist Lisa Dale Miller discussed her textbook about Buddhist psychology, “Effortless Mindfulness: Genuine Mental Health Through Awakened Presence.”
 Her talk focused on the varying concept of liberation of mind in the three schools of Buddhism (Theravada, Mahayana and Vajrayana).
 She also discussed, how through the practical application of Buddhist psychology, a psychotherapist or a mental health professional might facilitate liberation of mind in the people who they work with.